 Your haulers will provide a separate container for cardboard In addition, office- paper, lunch room cans, glass bottles, plastic bottles and newspaper should be recycled.

 Most businesses have other materials that could be recycled outside of the required items.
 Do an inventory and determine what else could be recycled at your business.
 In the long run, you may save money for your company by recycling or perhaps even generate an additional revenue source.

 For $14, Washington Township residents can obtain a recycling can at the township office at 13013 Welty Road, Waynesboro, PA.
 Stop by during regular working hours, Monday through Friday from 8 a.m. to 4:30 p.m.
 Residents of other municipalities should call your municipal office and ask if they have containers available.

 If a container is not available, contact your hauler and ask what container is acceptable for pickup and buy one at any retail outlet.

 The Washington Township Recycling Center, located at 12725 Buchanan Trail East (Route 16, just east of Red Run Park) is available to all residents, non-residents and businesses in the area.

 Cans, glass bottles, plastic bottles (#1 through #7), newspaper and cardboard can be recycled at the center at no charge.

 The Washington Township Transfer Station, 12721 Buchanan Trail East, accepts tires, leaves and brush, and appliances for a fee.
 These items are then recycled.

-Scrap metal, car batteries and electronics are also accepted and recycled.
-There is no fee to dispose of these items.
+Scrap metal is also accepted and recycled.
+There is no fee to dispose of this item.